lnfernux/lnfernux.github.io/_posts/2023-01-02-MicrosoftSentinel-CostEstimation.md

 This might seem like an obvious solution, but it's by far the most accurate method.
 The process is pretty simple:

-1. Onboard the data source
+* Onboard the data source
-2. Allow it to run for atleast 7 days (in order to capture an average over weekends) and check for outliers using the query below:
+* Allow it to run for atleast 7 days (in order to capture an average over weekends) and check for outliers using the query below:
-   * You could also let it run for 30 days to get the actual number, but if you need a quick estimate this usually does the trick.

 ```kusto
 Usage